-This bill would establish the Fund.
-This estimate assumes that the Fund would first appear on the 2025 personal income tax return.
-Furthermore, this estimate assumes that the Fund would receive \$250,000 in contributions each year.
+This bill would add the Parkinson's Disease Research Voluntary Tax Contribution Fund on the state's personal income tax return.
+The estimate assumes that the fund would receive the minimum contribution amount of \$250,000 each year.

 Approximately 35 percent of taxpayers who contribute to voluntary contribution funds itemize their deductions.
-It is estimated that the average tax rate for these taxpayers is 6.5 percent, resulting in an estimated revenue loss of approximately \$6,000 annually.
+It is estimated that the average tax rate for these taxpayers would be 7 percent, resulting in an estimated revenue loss of approximately \$6,000 annually.

-Contributions would be made when the 2025 return is filed by April of 2026.
-Subsequently, the deduction for the contribution would be claimed when the 2026 return is filed by April 15, 2027; therefore, the revenue impact would occur in fiscal year 2026-2027.
+Contributions would be made in 2026 when the 2025 tax return is filed.
+Subsequently, the deduction for the contribution would be claimed on the 2026 tax return filed by April 15, 2027; therefore, the revenue impact would occur in fiscal year 2026-2027.